 The Connecticut courts have consolidated the cases into a complex litigation.
 Claims in the Connecticut lawsuits are similar or identical to thousands of Pradaxa lawsuits settled in 2014.
 Many of the current cases involve injuries that happened after the $650 million settlement.

 The blood thinner Pradaxa is linked to dangerous side effects, including uncontrollable bleeding.
 Marketing campaigns pushed the idea that Pradaxa was easy to take and didn’t require monitoring.
-But internal company documents showed employees tried to quash a research paper.
+But internal company documents showed that employees tried to quash a research paper.
 They feared it would lead to a blood test requirement.

 The first Pradaxa trials are underway in Connecticut.
 These so-called bellwether trials can give the parties an idea of how the rest of the cases may proceed.